Mahanga Assembly constituency

 Mahanga is a Vidhan Sabha constituency located in the Cuttack district, Odisha.
-It falls under the Kendrapara Lok Sabha constituency.
+The constituency falls under the Kendrapara Lok Sabha constituency.
+The constituency comprises the Mahanga and Nischintakoili community development blocks and covers a predominantly rural region situated in the deltaic plains of coastal Odisha.

-Established in 1951, this constituency includes Mahanga block and 26 Gram panchayats (Fagola, Ramakrushnpur, Jignipur, Nischintakoili, Narendrapur, Nagaspur, Daudpur, Sukarpada, Asureswar, Taratasasan, Palisahi, Jamara, Orti, Kentalo, Baliapada, Kerilo, Buhalo, Kendupatana, Jhadeswarpur, Bandhakatia, Natakai, Kolanpur, Katikata, Katarpara, Jairampur, Barado and Sarapada) Nischintakoili block.
+Established in 1951, this constituency includes the Mahanga block and 26 Gram panchayats in the Nischintakoili block.
+The constituency covers the following gram panchayats: Fagola, Ramakrushnpur, Jignipur, Nischintakoili, Narendrapur, Nagaspur, Daudpur, Sukarpada, Asureswar, Taratasasan, Palisahi, Jamara, Orti, Kentalo, Baliapada, Kerilo, Buhalo, Kendupatana, Jhadeswarpur, Bandhakatia, Natakai, Kolanpur, Katikata, Katarpara, Jairampur, Barado and Sarapada Nischintakoili block.

+Administrative composition

+The constituency consists of Mahanga Block and Nischintakoili Block in Cuttack district.
+Together, these administrative units comprise 78 Gram Panchayats and approximately 389 villages.
+The area is characterized by an extensive network of rivers, canals and agricultural lands associated with the Mahanadi delta system.